- Course Number:

 - Environmental justice

 - Enforcement of environmental laws

-- Locating and accessing information in reference to environmental issues and associated laws
+- Locate and access reliable information on current environmental issues and associated laws.

-- Collaborate with peers -- Work effectively in groups
+- Collaborate with peers and work effectively in groups.